 What does a fashion stylist do?

-In short, a stylist dresses people, using clothing to communicate.
-It could be to make somebody look and feel great, to sell a brand or a particular item, or to create an inspiring image.
-It is all about “telling stories with clothes,” John says.
-It ranges from editorial, where your focus is following an editor’s brief to create a thematic fashion shoot, to personal styling where you dress real people, for their real lives.
+, using clothing to communicate.
+It could be to make somebody look and feel great, to sell a collection, or to create an inspiring image.
+It is all about telling stories with clothes and it ranges from editorial, where your focus is following an editor’s brief to create a thematic fashion shoot, to personal styling where you dress real people, for their real lives.

-Although clothing is an incredibly important part of the process, a stylist is rarely only putting together outfits.
-Most often they work with a bigger creative team sharing references, developing concepts, experimenting and collaborating to produce an original outcome.
+Although clothing is an incredibly important part of the process, a stylist is rarely just putting together outfits.
+Most often we work with a bigger creative team sharing references, developing concepts, experimenting and collaborating to produce an original outcome.

 Editorial styling is creating imagery for magazine shoots.
 These images are then used in both print and online publications.

-From the slick, elegant simplicity of Joe McKenna’s studio shoots, Lotta Volkova’s rebellious anti fashion vision or Patti Wilson’s extravagant and theatrical storytelling - there’s a huge scope for the kind of Editorial stylist you could become, and as John notes “although the editorial is often unpaid or badly paid, this is where we attract our commercial clients”.
+From the slick, elegant simplicity of Joe McKenna’s studio shoots, Lotta Volkova’s rebellious anti-fashion vision or Patti Wilson’s extravagant and theatrical storytelling - there’s a huge scope for the kind of editorial stylist you could become.
+Although the editorial is often unpaid or badly paid, it is often where we find the most creative fulfilment and it is also where we attract our commercial clients.

-Commercial styling is generally work that is explicitly being created to sell a product as part of their marketing.
-Think advertisements, moving imagery, lookbooks, creative content for a brands social media… even the catwalk show.
-Almost all commercial gigs within the fashion industry are given to editorial stylists, and so understanding the world of fashion editorial is essential to build a successful career as a fashion stylist balancing your “creative” work with the much better paid “commercial” jobs and clients.
+Commercial styling is work that is created to sell a product as part of a wider marketing campaign.
+Think advertisements, moving imagery, look-books, creative content for a brand’s social media… even a catwalk show.
+Almost all commercial gigs within the fashion industry are given to editorial stylists, and so understanding the world of fashion editorial is essential to build a successful career as a fashion stylist; balancing your “creative” work with the much better paid “commercial” jobs and clients.

 Personal styling is about dressing an individual: helping them audit their existing wardrobe, shop for core items that they might be missing, and helping build their personal style.
-Although as a stylist you may work across editorial, commercial and personal styling (as John does) it is important to note that personal styling sits outside of the fashion industry.
-It’s not quite the same as styling a musician or a celebrity (somebody in the public eye) – where you work directly with brands and the press office, just like when working on a magazine shoot or brand campaign.
+Although, as a stylist, you may work across editorial, commercial and personal styling (as I have), it is important to note that personal styling sits outside of the fashion industry.
+It’s not quite the same as styling a musician or a celebrity – (somebody in the public eye) – where you work directly with brands and the press office, just like when working on a magazine shoot or brand campaign.

-What does the job a fashion stylist involve?
+What does the job of a fashion stylist involve?

 The stylist is involved in much more than just clothes on shoot.
 From the beginning, you are involved in the team’s effort to do the research and develop the concept.
-Fashion house stylists, not only dress models for the catwalk but also consult with designers and brands to shape the vision.
-“What they want is your tasted, your brain and your point of view,” says John.
+Fashion house stylists

-So, you want to be a stylist… let’s get to it.
+So, if you want to be a stylist… let’s get to it.